elsa-workflows/elsa-documentation/v3/src/pages/index.md

 Elsa Workflows is a set of open source .NET libraries that add workflow capabilities to any .NET application.
 Workflows can be created either from code or using the designer.

-The programmatic API to create workflows is loosely inspired on that of Windows Workflows Foundation 4, where you can easily define sequential workflows.
+The programmatic API to create workflows is loosely inspired on that of Windows Workflows Foundation 4, where you can define sequential workflows for example.
 For example, the following workflow prompts the user for their name and prints it out to the console:

 ```clike